walbourn/walbourn.github.io/_posts/2013-09-20-directx-sdk-samples-catalog.md

 <tr>
 <td>DepthOfField10.1<br /> HDAO10.1<br /> TransparencyAA10.1<br /> <br /> ContactHardeningShadows11<br /> DecalTessellation11<br /> DetailTessellation11<br /> PNTriangles11</td>
 <td>
 <p>This samples make use of D3DX10/D3DX11 and therefore require the use of the Microsoft.DXSDK.D3DX NuGet package.
-These are included in the <a href="https://github.com/walbourn/directx-sdk-legacy-samples">directx-sdk-legacy-samples</a> repository.</p>
+These are included on <a href="https://github.com/microsoft/DirectX-SDK-Samples/tree/main/C%2B%2B/Direct3D10">GitHub</a>.</p>
 </td>
 </tr>
 </tbody>